AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Configuring email channel section has been updated with clarification on all the email settings that are now managed by the Adobe Campaign Enhanced MTA.
 [Read more](../../administration/using/configuring-email-channel.md)

+The Configuring transactional messaging section has been updated with further information on the rights needed to edit event configurations and on how to enrich collections in transactional messages.
+[Read more](../../administration/using/configuring-transactional-messaging.md).

 ## Release 20.2 - April 2020 {#release-20-2---april-2020}

 **New capabilities included in the release**